The Dream of Ossian

 The Dream of Ossian (Le Songe d'Ossian) is an 1813 painting by the French artist Jean-Auguste-Dominique Ingres.
-The work depicts the legendary poet Ossian sleeping while he dreams of relatives, warriors, and maidens, which appear above him on the canvas.
+The work depicts the legendary poet Ossian sleeping while he dreams of relatives, warriors and deities, which appear above him on the canvas.
 Ingres was influenced by his contemporaries' Ossianic works, including James Macpherson's purported translations of Ossian's poems, François Gérard's 1801 painting Ossian Evoking Phantoms, and Jean-François Le Sueur's 1803 opera Ossian, ou Les bardes.

 The painting was intended for the French emperor Napoleon's bedroom in the Quirinal Palace in Rome, but was reacquired by Ingres in 1835.
-Unfinished compositional adjustments were made to the painting, and the work was bequeathed to the Musée Ingres at the artist's death in 1867.
+Unfinished compositional adjustments were made to the painting, and the work was bequeathed to the Musée Ingres upon the artist's death in 1867.
 Though subsequent criticism described the work as "grisaille" and "bizarre", others viewed the painting as characteristic of Neoclassicism or Romanticism.

 Description

 Ossian is seated in the center foreground, dreaming while leaning on his harp.
 The poet is accompanied in the rocky landscape by a hound.
 The figures above Ossian are ghosts of the past and are part of his titular dream.
 The vision is framed on the right by Ossian's son Oscar bearing a spear and shield and on the left by a seated woman who holds a bow with one hand and extends the other towards Ossian.
 This figure has been interpreted by some to be Ossian's wife Evirallina and by others to be Oscar's wife Malvina.
 Behind this female figure is Ossian's father, Fingal, who leads a group of warriors, some of whom are embraced by naked women.
 In the center of the dream, four maidens play harps in the clouds before a seated and long-haired Snow King Starno.

 The literary source of the painting's scene can be found in a passage in The War of Inisthona from James Macpherson's Poems of Ossian.
 The passage relates how Malvina's harp charms Ossian to sleep, during which he dreams of the past.
 The dreaming scene is also featured in Act IV, scene iii of the opera Ossian, ou Les bardes (Ossian, or The Bards), which contains descriptions of the armed warriors and their lovers that are likewise found in the painting.
 The inclusion of four harpists in the painting is another possible reference to the opera.

 Ingres himself recorded the following about the scene's subject:

 Beneath this, Ingres added some notes for the painting: